 The Executive Board has not formed any committees.

 Supervisory Board Committees

-In order to enhance the efficiency of its activities, the Supervisory Board formed a Presiding Committee, an Audit Committee a Nomination Committee and a Transformation Committee.
+In order to enhance the efficiency of its activities, the Supervisory Board formed a Presiding Committee, an Audit Committee, a Nomination Committee and a Transformation Committee.

 The Presiding Committee of the Supervisory Board consists of Dr. Eckhard Cordes (Chairman of the Presiding Committee), Stephan Brückner (Deputy Chairman of the Presiding Committee), Dr. Ralph Heck and Rainer Knerler.
-The main tasks of the Presiding Committee include, in particular, regulating the personnel issues of the Executive Board, unless the provisions of the German Stock Corporation Act and the German Corporate Governance Codex stipulate that they are to be regulated by the plenum of the Supervisory Board - then the relevant resolutions of the Supervisory Board are prepared , and the decision on certain business dealings and transactions.
-In addition, the Presiding Committee can prepare certain plenary meetings and make recommendations for important resolutions.
-In financial year 2016, five meetings of the Presiding Committee took place.
+The main tasks of the Presiding Committee include, in particular, regulating the personnel issues of the Executive Board and its remuneration, unless the provisions of the German Stock Corporation Act and the German Corporate Governance Codex stipulate that they are to be regulated by the plenum of the Supervisory Board - then the relevant resolutions of the Supervisory Board are prepared and recommendations for important resolutions are made to the Supervisory Board - and the decision on certain business dealings and transactions assigned to the Presiding Committee requiring its approval as well as conflicts of interests.
+In addition, the Presiding Committee can prepare certain plenary meetings and make recommendations for important resolutions to the Supervisory Board.
+In the reporting year 2017, seven meetings of the Presiding Committee took place.

 The resolutions of the committees were made primarily in the meetings, but partially also in written procedures or through other methods of communication.
 The Chairmen of the Committees reported to the plenary session of the Supervisory Board on the work done in the committees they lead.